MarinAlfonso/MarinAlfonso/README.md

 ---

-📌 _“Teach a parrot to say demand and supply, and you have created an economist.
+📌 _“Teach a parrot to say demand and supply, and you have created an economist."_
-- Anonymous.”_
+___